teamabhishek/Dialect_Detection/README.md

 # End-to-end Dialect Identification (implementation on MGB-3 Arabic dialect dataset)
-An End-to-End dialect identificaion on Arabic dialect Dataset.
+An End-to-End dialect identification on Arabic dialect Dataset.
 Used MFCCs and Mel-Spectrogram for the audio feature extraction of MGB-3 Arabic dialect dataset.
 Saved Extracted features in tfrecords files.

 # Requirement
 * Python, tested on 3.10.5